theirishkiwi/gatsby-pickedorganic/src/pages/veg-boxes/large.md

   heading: Veg Box subscriptions
   description: >-
     We make it easy to make great organic veg part of your life.
 Choose one of our veg box subscription plans to receive locally grown in season veggies to your doorstep each week.
-Contact us about more details and payment info.
+Contact us for more details and payment info.
   plans:
     - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
       items: